lucapette/web/notes/docs/cdc.md

 ## Debezium embedded

-Recently (nov 2023), I found out that you can embed Debezium in your database so I had to quickly try it out so I took some notes along the way:
+Recently (nov 2023), I found out that you can embed Debezium in your database and couldn't help by trying it out.
+I took some notes along the way:

 - The example in the [official docs](https://debezium.io/documentation/reference/stable/development/engine.html)